score-spec/community-patchers/README.md

 - [.NET Score demo](https://github.com/mathieu-benoit/sail-sharp)
 - [Dapr Score demo](https://github.com/mathieu-benoit/dapr-score-humanitec)

-_Note: Do you have a repo, a blog post or a talk using this library?
+_Note: Do you have a repository, a blog post or a talk using this library?
 Please add your link in this list above by opening a PR in this repository, thanks!_